Champion of the Underdog & Cairns Council Revisited

 As always, family and friends came to Jenny and my aid.
 But if we were looking for sympathy, the one place we certainly wouldn’t find it was from the elderly but hateful CEO of the Queensland Local Government Association, Greg Hallam.

 Hallam continued to pursue his defamation case against me and others.
 Jason Ward and Desmond O’Connor were dropped from the claim, leaving Lyn O’Connor and myself as the only defendants.
+In my view defamation litigation and civil actions are an abuse of power by those with money and influence.

 In contrast, I felt that I was in a strong position in relation to the allegations that I had defamed Mr Hallam.
 However, I could not afford to fight this battle in court.
 To engage a barrister in such a high-profile action would cost $100 000 per week.